supabase-community/gotrue-ex/README.md

 # Why?

-[GoTrue](https://github.com/netlify/gotrue) is a way of doing authentication by delagating the work to seperate service.
+[GoTrue](https://github.com/netlify/gotrue) is a way of doing authentication by delagating the work to separate service.
 It has a very slim HTTP API, requiring little maintance.
 It's also a polyglot auth solution.

-It was developed by Netlify, but this is being developed against the [supabase fork](https://github.com/supabase/gotrue)
+It was developed by Netlify, though this version is being developed against the [supabase fork](https://github.com/supabase/gotrue)

-I think [`mix.gen.auth`] is a great solution too for serious apps, but it requires a bit more work to setup and adjust.
-For a small team, or for doing quick experiment, offloading a task like auth improves time to markte.
+For many apps, [`mix.gen.auth`] is a great solution, but it requires a bit more work to setup and adjustments.
+For a small team, or for doing a quick experiment, offloading a task like auth reduces time to market.

 This also makes it possibile to create a [supabase](https://supabase.io) client down the road.